jhpyle/docassemble/_docs/config.md

 [supervisor] process will run as root upon startup that will copy files from the `certs` directory to the `cert_install_directory` and set appropriate file permissions on the certificates.

+## log server

+If set, **docassemble** will write log messages to TCP port 514 on this host instead of writing them to `/usr/share/docassemble/log/docassemble.log` (or whatever other directory is set in `log`).

 # Using your own configuration variables